 We surveyed over 1,000 households to find out what dishwashers people currently own, why they chose them, what features they find most useful and whether they would buy them again.

 We also spoke to domestic white goods experts from AO.com, Currys PC World and whitegoodshelp.co.uk along with specialists from Glotech Repairs and Pimlico Plumbers, to bring you trusted advice and recommended dishwasher suggestions, and help you make an informed decision about what dishwasher to spend your money on.

 Discover some of the best dishwasher brands and find the right dishwasher for your household and budget, with the BBC Good Food dishwasher buying guide.

-For more unbiased expert buyer’s guides, visit our reviews section to find 400+ round-ups of everything from the best dishwasher tablets to slow cookers to food processors.
+If it’s unbiased expert buyer’s guides you’re after, visit our reviews section to find 400+ round-ups of everything from the best dishwasher tablets and best microwaves to the best slow cookers and best food processors.

 Skip to section:

 Dishwasher buyer’s guide: BBC Good Food Survey of the best dishwasher brands

 This year, we rallied the BBC Good Food community with a survey distributed across our website, newsletter and social media channels to establish your favourite dishwasher brands, usage and purchase drivers, and received 1,264 responses.

 80 per cent of BBC Good Food’s online audience own a dishwasher, 51 per cent of whom said they use it about once a day.
 A very small minority said they use it once a week or less often (5 per cent).
 63 per cent of respondents haveowned their dishwasher for over three years and 12 per cent have used theirs for 10 years or more.